stAItuned/content-manager/articles/study-case-the-last-of-us/case-study-the-last-of-us.md

 |:--:|
 | <b>Image Credits: Game Developer</b>|

-The Last of Us uses a *cone* that allow the player to be seen by enemies after typically 102 seconds.
+The Last of Us uses a *cone* that allow the player to be seen by enemies after typically 1 or 2 seconds.
 Very similar techniques are used in games such as *Splinter Cell and Uncharted*.
 In addition to that, enemies also scan the near environment, to understand if there is something standing between them and *Joel* (such as Anomaly Detection algorithms).
 Originally a enemy would have run in Joel's direction without scanning his nearest environment.
 Eventually, if *Joel* is spotted, the enemy aims to the chest or to the head.
 These are the skills of the hunters:

 | ![image](./hunterskills.png) |